unikraft/docs/content/en/docs/develop/porting.md

 1. Let's start by setting global flags for `iperf3`.
    The rule of thumb here is that we copy the flags which are used in all invocations of `gcc` and place them within the `Makefile.uk`.
    We should ignore flags to do with optimization, PIE, shared libraries and standard libraries as Unikraft has global build options for these.
-   Flags which are usually interesting are to do with suppressing warnings, e.g. things that start with `-W`, and are application-specific.
+   Flags which are usually interesting are to do with suppressing warnings (e.g. things that start with `-W`, and are application-specific).
    There doesn't seem to be anything immediately obvious for `iperf3`.
    However, in a later step, we'll find out that we can set some flags.
    If you do have flags which are immediately obvious, you set them like so in the library port's `Makefile.uk`, for example: